siyuqtt/cis526/writeup.md

 ###The Challenge
 ----
 Your work is to increase the BLEU score as much as you can.
 Implementing CKY algorithm and integrating language model with some simple feature engineering will help you beat the baseline.
+Specific algorithm can be found on textbook chapter 11.
 To improve:
-  * Adding LM, TM, Alignment score to choose rules
+  * Adding LM, TM, Alignment feature to choose rules
-  * Using MERT/PRO to tune the weight for each score
+  * Using MERT/PRO to tune the weight of the features
   * Increase the number of candidates hypothesis for original language intervals
-  * references: textbook chapter 11
   * [Details about CKY](http://pages.cs.wisc.edu/~agorenst/cyk.pdf)
   * [pseudo code for CKY](http://pages.cs.wisc.edu/~agorenst/cyk.pdf)
   * [An efficient version of CKY](http://www.petrovi.de/data/iwpt11.pdf)